erw-1/erw.one/README.md

 I do geomatics (GIS) and cartography.
 Don't expect my code to be flawless, it's mainly a hobby because coding is fun and useful :D

-Plans for the future :
+Uses and plans for the future :
 --
 - Homepage
   - Personal portolio (GIS stuff, maps, etc, ...)